ghjwp7/gearRotate/README.md

-This directory contains a program, 1gear.py, that writes a .scad file, tooth.scad, which animates a gear rotation back and forth in a given angle range.
+This directory contains two programs:

+1gear.py writes a .scad file, tooth.scad, which animates a gear rotation back and forth in a given angle range.
 See comments in 1gear for details of program usage.
-Here are a few extracts from the comments there:
+A few extracts appear below.

+8gear.scad animates the meshed rotation of two gears back and forth in a given angle range.
+At present it doesn't correctly compute center to center distance so a debug var ccManualDist is used to set that distance.

+Brief Extracts from 1gear.py comments:

   When this program runs, it writes a file, tooth.scad.
 Open tooth.scad in program openscad.
 Click View / Animate.
 Below the 3D